RosterElf Logo

 5 min read · June 29, 2022 rosterelf developer

 Poor communication can often lead to workplace dilemmas.
-Not only it can lower an employee's morale, it can even cost you financially.
+Not only can it lower an employee's morale, it can even cost you financially.
 If there is inadequate healthy communication culture in the workplace, your employees may feel demotivated, undervalued, and farfetched to go the extra mile in their job.

 You must identify and overcome communication issues before it gets out of hand.
 The faster you can resolve them, the quicker you are to avoid any misunderstandings or issues that may fall between the cracks.